 Amazon offers the following database certification.

-And let’s not forget about Google and their cloud platform.
+And let’s not forget about Google and its cloud platform.

 Oracle has numerous certifications ranging from high availability to administration to development.
 Here are a couple that I recommend.
-The 1Z0-149 is absurdly difficult, btw.
+The 1Z0-149 is absurdly difficult, by the way.